 Canary Islands – your kids will want to come back

 When are we going back?
 That’ll be the question the kids will ask you when they leave the Canary Islands.
 They’ll want to go back and visit the dolphins again, go camel riding again, throw themselves down the enormous slides again, rediscover the Garajonay forest and get another close-up look at a volcano.
 Do you know what's best of all?
-That you too will want to go back to enjoy the sun and the long days on the beach, which you can enjoy all year round on the seven Canary Islands.The Canary Islands are always a privileged destination, thanks to their annual average temperature of 22 degrees centigrade, their beaches and their amazing variety of natural scenery.
+That you too will want to go back to enjoy the sun and the long days on the beach, which you can enjoy almost all year round on the eight Canary Islands.The Canary Islands are always a privileged destination, thanks to their annual average temperature of 22 degrees centigrade, their beaches and their amazing variety of natural scenery.
 But the Canary Islands are especially appealing if you’re travelling with kids.
 So much so that all you’ll have to do is tell your kids some of the activities they’ll be doing on the islands to convince them that the holidays will be unforgettable.
 Try with some of these:

 Discover friendly new animals